Pharmacodynamics of progesterone: Androgenic and antiandrogenic activity

-The binding and activity of progesterone at the AR, the biological target of androgens like testosterone and dihydrotestosterone (DHT) in the body, is controversial.
+The binding and activity of progesterone at the androgen receptor (AR), the biological target of androgens like testosterone and dihydrotestosterone (DHT) in the body, is controversial.
 Some studies have found progesterone to bind to the AR, with agonistic and antagonistic activity exerted, whereas other studies have found very low or no affinity for the AR at all.
 In animal studies, no androgenic effects have been observed, but weak antiandrogenic effects have been reported.
 The weak antiandrogenic activity has been attributed not to antagonism of the AR by progesterone, but rather to its weak 5α-reductase inhibition and consequent inhibition of the conversion of testosterone into the more potent DHT.
 There is no clinical evidence of AR-mediated androgenic or antiandrogenic activity with progesterone.
 Progesterone has not been associated with any classical androgenic effects in clinical studies in women, including no changes in the blood lipid profile or sex hormone-binding globulin levels, acne, oily skin, hirsutism, or voice deepening, nor with virilization of female fetuses.
 As such, the scientific consensus is that progesterone is clinically neither androgenic nor antiandrogenic.
 This is in contrast to many progestins, such as 19-nortestosterone derivatives (e.g., norethisterone, levonorgestrel, dienogest) and 17α-hydroxyprogesterone derivatives (e.g., cyproterone acetate, medroxyprogesterone acetate), which do bind to the AR and have been associated with significant androgenic or antiandrogenic effects depending on the progestin in question.
 Due to its lack of androgenic and antiandrogenic activity, and hence lack of masculinizing and feminizing effects, progesterone is one of the few progestogens that is suitable for use during pregnancy in women at risk for preterm birth or recurrent miscarriage.